Pentagon forges new high-tech agreement with Australia, United Kingdom, aimed at countering China

 The enhanced cooperation between the nations has been driven by growing concerns about China’s burgeoning defense spending and rapidly expanding military presence in the region.
 Last year Beijing signed a security pact with Solomon Islands and raised the prospect of a Chinese naval base being established there.

-The U.S. has increased U.S. troop presence, military exercises and other activities in the region.
-U.S. relations with China have been strained in recent years, over trade, U.S. support for self-governing Taiwan, Beijing’s military buildup on a series of manmade islands, and a numbers of aggressive aircraft and ship encounters.
+The U.S. has increased its troop presence, military exercises and other activities in the region.
+U.S. relations with China have been strained in recent years, over trade, U.S. support for self-governing Taiwan, Beijing’s military buildup on a series of manmade islands, and a number of aggressive aircraft and ship encounters.

 It also calls for plans to expand the use of artificial intelligence, including on P-8A surveillance aircraft, to more quickly process data from the buoys in order to improve anti-submarine warfare.
 And it says the three countries will establish new radar sites to beef up their ability to detect and track objects in deep space.